 - counselling and psychotherapy from psychologists, psychotherapists and psychiatrists that have a wide range of professional experience; and

 Their multilingual team of therapists can also offer sessions in other languages, such as French, Dutch, German, Catalan, Greek, Hebrew, Italian, Lithuanian, Russian, Spanish, and Swedish.
 Check out their team for more on languages and specialities.

 Other English-speaking private psychotherapy and counselling services

 There are many private psychotherapy and counselling services available in Belgium, including English-speaking psychiatrists and therapists.

-The website of the Belgian Federation of Psychologists provides a comprehensive search tool, allowing you to find practitioners close to you, speaking a particular language.
+The website of the Belgian Commission of Psychologists provides a comprehensive search tool, allowing you to find practitioners close to you, speaking a particular language.